Py-get/4ch-dl/README.md

 ```

 **Please Note:**
-Due to technical limitations I have been unable to test this on a Unix environment and cannot guarenteer it will work.
+Due to technical limitations I have been unable to test this on a Unix environment and cannot guarantee it will work.
 The only OS this has been run on is Windows 7.